Business Entity Basics

 More complicated than a Sole Proprietorship or General Partnership yet much easier than an LLC to form.
 Like a partnership, an S-Corporation must file a separate tax return (form 1120S).
 Owners and Partners are referred to as “shareholders” each Shareholder will receive a Schedule K-1 with his or her portion of the net income at tax time.
 An S-Corporation is similar to an LLC in that it offers liability and separation of business and personal finances and assets.
 This entity also offers the pass-through of income to shareholders personal returns similar to a Sole Proprietorship, LLC or Partnership.
 The largest difference is how S-Corporation income is taxed.
 Operating shareholders must take reasonable wages via payroll (which is a business deduction for the S-Corporation – another plus!).
 Any other cash taken out of the business aside from payroll is a shareholder distribution and is only subject to regular income tax on the shareholder’s personal tax return rather than self-employment taxes like the other entity types.
 Just as all entities the taxpayer should always make any estimated tax payments based on his or her tax situation and S-Corp distributions.

-I work with small businesses to assure they set up their business for the best tax situation based on their own personal and business needs.
+Also, I work with creative entrepreneurs to assure they set up their business for the best tax situation based on their own personal and business needs.
 I offer a FREE 20-minute consultation.
 If you would like to dig deeper into these topics click HERE to set up a call!